Tangible Personal Property Exemption?

 Charitable Homes for the Aged

-Exemption for property used by nonprofit homes for the aged (196.1975 F.S.) - Nonprofit homes for the aged may qualify for an exemption if they are not for profit and an exempt charitable organization and have at least 75 percent of the occupants who fall within the income and residency limits provided in this section and are over the age of 62 or are totally and permanently disabled, or are totally and permanently disabled veterans that fall within the annual income limitations per s.
-196.081 or are nonprofit housing projects financed or insured through HUD which are subject to department established income limitations or if the home or community for the aged is financed through the sale of health facilities authority bonds, or bonds of any other public entity or without public entity bonds or if at least 25 percent of the units or apartments are income restricted as noted in this section.
+Exemption for property used by nonprofit homes for the aged (Florida Statute 196.1975) - Nonprofit homes for the aged may qualify for an exemption if they are not for profit and an exempt charitable organization and have at least 75 percent of the occupants who fall within the income and residency limits provided in this section and are over the age of 62 or are totally and permanently disabled, or are totally and permanently disabled veterans that fall within the annual income limitations per Florida Statute 196.081 or are nonprofit housing projects financed or insured through HUD which are subject to department established income limitations or if the home or community for the aged is financed through the sale of health facilities authority bonds, or bonds of any other public entity or without public entity bonds or if at least 25 percent of the units or apartments are income restricted as noted in this section.

 Proprietary Continuing Care Facilities